mdgriffin/Design-Patterns/README.md

 - Occasional discount are applied to the purchase price, for instance there is a 20% discount run during August
     - The system should handle various discounts to be applied
     - Discounts can be applied cumulatively
+- Customers have credits that are used after each order
+- The coffee machine have supplies of milk and various other condiments, each order will deplete these supplies